-James Carter explains that he joined the Marine Reserves in 1948 and was called to Korea in 1950.
+James Carter explains that he joined the United States Marine Reserves in 1948 and was called to Korea in 1950.
 He describes several challenges, including adjusting to the cold weather compared to his experiences in Texas.
-He shared the hardships of war.
-He traveled throughout Korea without many incidences, but then found himself under fire at Koto-ri.
+He shares the hardships of war.
+He recalls traveling throughout Korea without many incidences until he found himself under fire at Koto-ri.
 He shares how he was lucky during the war.

 Capturing Seoul and Wonsan

 James Carter describes his first experiences in Korea while traveling to Seoul, which had both recently been taken under American control.
 He describes the widespread destruction he witnessed.
 He explains how he then was put on a ship and landed in Wonsan.
 He explains that he faced no resistance by the time he arrived.